vallejp/logisticMapDigits/README.md

     - u: logistic map parameter control
     - accuracy: number of last decimal places that will be iterated

-- fixed(): this method finds the existing fixed digits in the logistic map for a given mu.
+- fixed(): This method finds the existing fixed digits in the logistic map for a given mu.
   - Parameters:
     - u: logistic map parameter control
     - max_fixed_iteration: maximum number of iterations to find the fixed digits
     - iteration_compare: number of iteration to comparer the seed with the final iteration value

 - period(): This method finds cycles of periodic digits
   - Parameters:
     - x0: initial condition
     - u: logistic map parameter control
     - accuracy: number of last decimal places that will be iterated
     - max_position: maximum decimal position that will be scanned

+- frenquecy(): This method analyzes the frequency of the numbers present in the cycles of the periodic digits (to run this method you need to run the period() first)
+  - Parameters:
+    - u: logistic map parameter control
+    - s_f: number of decimal places the fixed digit occupies
+    - max_position: maximum decimal position that will be scanned

+- attraction(): This method finds the seeds that are attracted to a certain fixed digit
+  - Parameters:
+    - u: logistic map parameter control
+    - iteration_compare: number of iteration to comparer the seed with the final iteration value
+    - xfixed: the fixed digit value

 ## Citing